PART 1: DEFINITION OF RESEARCH MISCONDUCT

 - If the vice president for research concludes that a crime may be implicated, the matter shall be immediately reported to the appropriate law enforcement agency for a separate and distinct criminal investigation.

 The confidential formal investigation will be conducted by an ad hoc committee to be convened and chaired by the vice president for research.
 The committee shall consist of the appropriate college dean and associate dean for research or equivalents, the appropriate department head, and three faculty or exempt staff members from the University Research Council, selected by the university research council chair.
-Substitutions, in the event of conflict of interest, will be made by the vice president for research or the executive vice president and provost, as appropriate.
+Substitutions, in the event of conflict of interest, will be made by the vice president for research or the provost and senior vice president for academic affairs, as appropriate.
 This formal investigation should be completed within two months from the date the committee is formed.
 The committee shall gather relevant documentation; interview witnesses with relevant testimony, including the person charged with the misconduct; preserve any physical evidence; and prepare an investigative report summarizing all evidence in the form of factual findings.
 The final draft investigative report shall be shared with the person charged with the misconduct, and that person shall be given a minimum of five business days to respond.

 Consistent with the results of the formal investigation, the vice president for research and/or the appropriate college dean or vice president shall take appropriate, university-wide corrective action to ensure that similar incidents do not recur, and shall coordinate with the Office of Human Resource Services regarding disciplinary action, if any, to be taken.

 All documentation of the preliminary inquiry and formal investigation, if any, shall be maintained in the office of the vice president for research for at least three (3) years and must, upon request, be provided to authorized government personnel.
 The university shall comply with notification requirements imposed by funding agency regulations and agreements.